What is the Difference between an LMS and a LCMS?

 LMS: Platform to Manage People

 The LMS is a platform for managing the experience of your trainees when they interact with e-learning content.
-In an LMS the content has already been created which is compatible with these systems.
+In an LMS, the content has already been created and is compatible with these systems.
 Beyond that, most LMS packages have several similarities in common:

 – Ability to register participants, track their activity, and gather trainee progress.

-– Single-Sign On capabilities, so can be integrated with existing Human Resource Information Systems (HRIS), to track the pool of those eligible for participation, and for reporting back outcomes.
+– Single-Sign On capabilities, so it can be integrated with existing Human Resource Information Systems (HRIS), to track the pool of those eligible for participation and for reporting back outcomes.

 – Performance Management support tools.